turbinelabs/developer/reference/configuration.md

 #### Creating a domain
 Now that you've set up a Zone, you'll create a Domain.
-This represents the URL space of your service, in this case http://your.testbed.io.
+This represents the URL space of your service, in this case <my.example.domain>

 ```command
 cat domain_post.json  | tbnctl --api.key="<your api key> create domain